laurentperrinet/laurentperrinet.github.io/content/authors/jean-nicolas-jeremie/_index.md

 # PhD Student (2021-10 / 2024-09): Bio-mimetic agile aerial robots flying in real-life conditions

- * this fellowship is part of the [AgileNeuroBot project](https://laurentperrinet.github.io/grant/anr-anb/)
+ * this fellowship is part of the [AgileNeuRobot project](https://laurentperrinet.github.io/grant/anr-anr/)
  * Institut des Neurosciences de la Timone, Aix-Marseille Université / CNRS

 * Thesis direction: [Laurent Perrinet](https://laurentperrinet.github.io/author/laurent-u-perrinet/) and co-direction: [Emmanuel Daucé](https://laurentperrinet.github.io/author/emmanuel-dauce/)

-{{< figure src="/grant/anr-anb/event_driven_computations.png" title="A miniature, event-based ATIS sensor.
+{{< figure src="/grant/anr-anr/event_driven_computations.png" title="A miniature, event-based ATIS sensor.
 Contrary to a classical frame-based camera for which a full dense image representation is given at discrete, regularly spaced timings, the event-based camera provides with events at the micro-second resolution.
 These are sparse as they represent luminance increments or decrements (ON and OFF events, respectively)." numbered="true" >}}

 ## Projet #1 : 'Fast & Curious': Modèles ultra-rapides de recherche visuelle